HOW TO FACILITATE CHANGE BY MOVING FORWARD

 The change curve describes the four stages most people go through as they adjust to change.
 When change is first introduced, people’s initial reaction may be of shock or denial as they react to the challenge to the status quo.

 To demand either yourself or others to change will always impact negatively, and take things personally.
 There is always a glimmer of active resistance or protest against the changes.
+As seen on the graph, stage 1 and 2 are of resistance to change.
 For as long as people stay on stage 2 of the change curve, the change will be unsuccessful.
 Even those that are happy with their style of working, there is always room for improvement.
 Goals and your competencies are not the same thing.

 Stage 3 gives way to optimism and acceptance.
 At this stage individuals start to test and explore what change means and learn the reality of what is good and how they must adapt.